Gardasil 9 HPV Vaccine Description

 Gardasil 9 HPV Vaccine Adverse Events

 On April 5, 2021, the JAMA published a study, 'Association of Inadvertent 9-Valent Human Papillomavirus Vaccine in Pregnancy With Spontaneous Abortion and Adverse Birth Outcomes.'
 In this cohort study of 1,493 pregnancies, in adjusted analyses, during-pregnancy or peripregnancy exposures to the 9vHPV vaccine were not associated with spontaneous abortion.
-Among live births, 9vHPV vaccine exposures during or around pregnancy were not associated with adverse birth outcomes.
+In addition, 9vHPV vaccine exposures during or around pregnancy were not associated with adverse birth outcomes among live births.

 Gardasil 9 HPV Vaccine Side Effects